vyperlang/vyper/vyper/venom/README.md

 An operand can be a label, a variable, or a literal.

 ## Instructions
+To enable Venom IR in Vyper, use the `--experimental-codegen` flag.
+To view the Venom IR output, use `-f bb_runtime` for the runtime code, or `-f bb` to see the deploy code.

 ### Special instructions

 - `invoke`
+  - ```
+    invoke offset, label
+    ```
-  - Cause control flow to jump to a function denoted by the label.
+  - Causes control flow to jump to a function denoted by the `label`.
   - Return values are passed in the return buffer at the `offset` address.
   - Practically only used for internal functions.
-  - Effectively translates to `JUMP`.
+  - Effectively translates to `JUMP` and marks the call site as a valid destination for jump by `JUMPDEST`.
+- `alloca`
   - ```
-    invoke offset, label
+    out = alloca size, offset
     ```
-- `alloca`
   - Allocates memory of a given `size` at a given `offset` in memory.
   - The output is the offset value itself.
   - Because the SSA form does not allow changing values of registers, handling mutable variables can be tricky.
 The `alloca` instruction is meant to simplify that.
-  - ```
-    out = alloca size, offset
-    ```

 - `palloca`
-  - Like the `alloca` instruction but only used for parameters of internal functions.
   - ```
     out = palloca size, offset
     ```
+  - Like the `alloca` instruction but only used for parameters of internal functions.
 - `iload`
-  - Load value at immutable section of memory denoted by `offset` into `out` variable.
-  - The operand can be either a literal, which is a statically computed offset, or a variable.
   - ```
     out = iload offset
     ```
+  - Loads value at an immutable section of memory denoted by `offset` into `out` variable.
+  - The operand can be either a literal, which is a statically computed offset, or a variable.
+  - Essentially translates to `MLOAD` on an immutable section of memory.
+So, for example
+     ```
+     %op = 12
+     %out = iload %op
+    ```
+    could compile into `PUSH1 12 _mem_deploy_end ADD MLOAD`.
+  - When `offset` is a literal the location is computed statically during compilation from assembly to bytecode.
 - `istore`
-  - The instruction represents a store into immutable section of memory.
-  - Like in `iload`, the offset operand can be a literal.
   - ```
     istore offset value
     ```
+  - Represents a store into immutable section of memory.
+  - Like in `iload`, the offset operand can be a literal.
+  - Essentially translates to `MSTORE` on an immutable section of memory.
+For example,
+     ```
+     %op = 12
+     istore 24 %op
+     ```
+     could compile to
+     `PUSH1 14 PUSH1 10 _mem_deploy_end ADD MSTORE`.
 - `phi`
+  - ```
+    out = phi var_a, label_a, var_b, label_b
+    ```
   - Because in SSA form each variable is assigned just once, it is tricky to handle that variables may be assigned to something different based on which program path was taken.
   - Therefore, we use `phi` instructions.
 They are used in basic blocks where the control flow path merges.
-  - So essentially the `out` variable is set to `var_a` if the program entered this block from `label_a` or to `var_b` when it went through `label_b`.
+  - So essentially the `out` variable is set to `var_a` if the program entered the current block from `label_a` or to `var_b` when it went through `label_b`.
+- `offset`
   - ```
-    out = phi var_a, label_a, var_b, label_b
+    ret = offset label, op
     ```
-- `offset`
-  - Statically compute offset.
+  - Statically compute offset before compiling into bytecode.
 Useful for `mstore`, `mload` and such.
   - Basically `label` + `op`.
+  - The `asm` output could show something like `_OFST _sym_<op> label`.
+- `param`
   - ```
-    ret = offset label, op
+    out = param
     ```
-- `param`
   - The `param` instruction is used to represent function arguments passed by the stack.
   - We assume the argument is on the stack and the `param` instruction is used to ensure we represent the argument by the `out` variable.
-  - ```
-    out = param
-    ```
 - `store`
-  - Store variable value or literal into `out` variable.
   - ```
     out = op
     ```
+  - Store variable value or literal into `out` variable.
 - `dbname`
-  - Mark memory with a `label` in the data segment so it can be referenced.
   - ```
     dbname label
     ```
+  - Mark memory with a `label` in the data segment so it can be referenced.
 - `db`
-  - Store `data` into data segment.
   - ```
     db data
     ```
+  - Store `data` into data segment.
 - `dloadbytes`
   - Alias for `codecopy` for legacy reasons.
 May be removed in future versions.
+  - Translates to `CODECOPY`.
 - `ret`
-  - Represents a return from an internal call.
-  - Jumps to a location given by `op`.
   - ```
     ret op
     ```
+  - Represents return from an internal call.
+  - Jumps to a location given by `op`.
+  - If `op` is a label it can effectively translate into `op JUMP`.
 - `exit`
-  - Similar to `stop`, but used for constructor exit.
-The assembler is expected to jump to a special initcode sequence which returns the runtime code.
   - ```
     exit
     ```
+  - Similar to `stop`, but used for constructor exit.
+The assembler is expected to jump to a special initcode sequence which returns the runtime code.
+  - Might translate to something like  `_sym__ctor_exit JUMP`.
 - `sha3_64`
-  - Shortcut to access the `SHA3` EVM opcode where `out` is the result.
   - ```
     out = sha3_64 x y
     ```
+  - Shortcut to access the `SHA3` EVM opcode where `out` is the result.
-    Essentially translates to
+  - Essentially translates to
     ```
-    MSTORE FREE_VAR_SPACE y
-    MSTORE FREE_VAR_SPACE2 x
-    SHA3 FREE_VAR_SPACE, 64
+    PUSH y PUSH FREE_VAR_SPACE MSTORE
+    PUSH x PUSH FREE_VAR_SPACE2 MSTORE
+    PUSH 64 PUSH FREE_VAR_SPACE SHA3
     ```
-    where `FREE_VAR_SPACE` and `FREE_VAR_SPACE2` are locations reserved by the compiler.
+    where `FREE_VAR_SPACE` and `FREE_VAR_SPACE2` are locations reserved by the compiler, set to 0 and 32 respectively.

 - `assert`
+  - ```
+    assert op
+    ```
   - Assert that `op` is zero.
 If it is not, revert.
   - Calls that terminate this way do receive a gas refund.
+  - For example
+    ```
+    %op = 13
+    assert %op
+    ```
+    could compile to
+    `PUSH1 23 ISZERO _sym___revert JUMPI`.
+- `assert_unreachable`
   - ```
-    assert op
+    assert_unreachable op
     ```
-- `assert_unreachable`
   - Check that `op` is zero.
 If it is not, terminate with `0xFE` ("INVALID" opcode).
   - Calls that end this way do not receive a gas refund.
+  - Could translate to `op reachable JUMPI INVALID reachable JUMPDEST`.
+  - For example
+    ```
+    %op = 13
+    assert_unreachable %op
+    ```
+    could compile to
+    ```
+    PUSH1 23 _sym_reachable1 JUMPI
+    INVALID
+    _sym_reachable1 JUMPDEST
+    ```
+- `log`
   - ```
-    assert_unreachable op
+    log offset, size, [topic] * topic_count , topic_count
     ```
-- `log`
   - Similar to the `LOGX` instruction in EVM.
   - Depending on the `topic_count` value (which can be only from 0 to 4) translates to `LOG0` ... `LOG4`.
   - The rest of the operands correspond to the `LOGX` instructions.
-  - ```
-    log offset, size, [topic] * topic_count , topic_count
-    ```
   - For example
     ```
     log %53, 32, 64, %56, 2
     ```
-    would translate to:
+    could translate to:
     ```
-    LOG2 %53, 32, 64, %56
+    %56, 64, 32, %53 LOG2
     ```
 - `nop`
-  - No operation, does nothing.
   - ```
     nop
     ```
+  - No operation, does nothing.

 ### Jump instructions

 - `jmp`
-  - Unconditional jump to code denoted by given `label`.
   - ```
     jmp label
     ```
+  - Unconditional jump to code denoted by given `label`.
+  - Translates to `label JUMP`.
 - `jnz`
-  - A conditional jump depending on `op` value.
-  - Jumps to `label2` when `op` is not zero, otherwise jumps to `label1`.
    - ```
      jnz label1, label2, op
      ```
+  - A conditional jump depending on `op` value.
+  - Jumps to `label2` when `op` is not zero, otherwise jumps to `label1`.
+  - For example
+    ```
+    %op = 15
+    jnz label1, label2, %op
+    ```
+    could translate to: `PUSH1 15 label2 JUMPI label1 JUMP`.
 - `djmp`
-  - Dynamic jump to an address specified by the variable operand.
-  - The target is not a fixed label but rather a value stored in a variable, making the jump dynamic.
   - ```
     djmp var
     ```
+  - Dynamic jump to an address specified by the variable operand.
+  - The target is not a fixed label but rather a value stored in a variable, making the jump dynamic.
+  - Translates to `JUMP`.
 ### EVM instructions
 The following instructions map one-to-one with [EVM instructions](https://www.evm.codes/).
 Operands correspond to stack inputs in the same order.
 Stack outputs are instruction output.